 This article introduces the Enhanced Search functionality and explains how it differs from the default AXIS Search.

-Take a look at our separate Search article to learn about the default Search function, and to understand how results are ordered and presented in the apps.
+Look at our separate Search article to learn about the default Search function and understand how results are ordered and presented in the apps.

 Topics covered here:

 - What is Enhanced Search?

 - Search and Enhanced Search – what's the difference?

 - Full text and multi-language search

 Minimum version requirements: Enhanced search and the Enhanced Search page require AXIS 9.4.
 To display the new search results page, Reference Apps will need to be updated (new versions coming soon).